-- 5) Verify terminal is ON-LINE - 6) SET RECORD CONTROL to OFF - 7) Set selected cassette transport to RECORD - 8) Set TAPE FORMAT switch to LINE - 9) Momentarily press REWIND on selected cassette transport - 10) When the END indicator lights, press LOAD/FF on the selected selected cassette transport.
-The READY indicator lamp should light after a few seconds. - 11) If the 733 ASR does not have the Automatic Device Control (ADC) option continue to step 12.
+- (11) If the 733 ASR does not have the Automatic Device Control (ADC) option continue to step 12.
 With the ADC option, the cassette transport will accept the Record On (DC2) and Record Off (DC4) control characters output by POWER BASIC at the start and end of program saving.
-If the ADC Option is present, the user may enter the "SAVE" command followed by a carriage return and Evaluation BASIC will automatically record off, and stop the cassette.
-When the cassette stops, RECORD OFF must be pressed to complete the save process.

-- 12) If the 733 ASR does not have the ADC option, the user must manually start and stop the cassette when "saving".
+If the ADC Option is present, the user may enter the "SAVE" command followed by a carriage return and Evaluation BASIC will automatically turn the record on, start the cassette drive, save the application program, and turn the record off, and stop the cassette.
+When the cassette stops, RECORD OFF must be pressed to complete the save process. - (12) If the 733 ASR does not have the ADC option, the user must manually start and stop the cassette when "saving".
 Perform this procedure by readying the cassette transport (step 1 thru 10 above).
 Enter the "SAVE" command, but do not yet enter the carriage return.
 Then manually set the RECORD control to ON and enter the carriage return to terminate entry of the "SAVE" command and start the process.
 The user program currently in POWER BASIC's memory will then be saved on cassette.
 This continues until the entire program has been recorded.
-When the cassette stops, the RECORD CONTROL must be pressed to OFF before making any keyboard entries to complete the 'save' process. - 2.8.2 Procedures to record on audio cassette from development BASIC (SAVE UNIT #)
+When the cassette stops, the RECORD CONTROL must be pressed to OFF before making any keyboard entries to complete the 'save' process.

+2.8.2 PROCEDURES TO RECORD ON AUDIO CASSETTE FROM DEVELOPMENT BASIC (SAVE UNIT #)